peterkuma/masters-thesis/chapters/03_radiatively-active-gases.md

 \int_0^\infty f(\nu) \mathrm{d}\nu = 1
 $$

-Pressure broadening is described by the *Lorents line shape*,  Doppler broadening by the *Doppler line shape*, and together they are described by the *Voigt line shape*.
+Pressure broadening is described by the *Lorentz line shape*,  Doppler broadening by the *Doppler line shape*, and together they are described by the *Voigt line shape*.